olled/NodeJS-Server/README.md

 # NodeJS-Server
 This is a test to create an event server based on NodeJs.
+Cool

 The server shall make it possible to sent message that the server will log to specific log files.